BrunoScheufler/Stapel/README.md

 struct ContentView: View {
     @StateObject var stack = Stack()

     var body: some View {
         WithStapel {
             Text("Root View")
         }
-        // Pass down stack to access it anywhere, this is required!
+        // Pass down the stack to access it anywhere, this is required!
         .environmentObject(stack)
     }
 }
 ```